e27182/nRF52832_pesky/README.md

 ##TODO

-Working on fetching data from MPU9250 with official Invensense SDK.
+Working on adaptation of example from Invensense SDK (Motion Driver).